 The Sheep’s Tale

-Structured around the traditional shepherd’s calendar, The Sheep’s Tale is an homage to ewes, lambs, and rams through the changing seasons.
-Lewis-Stempel tends to his flock with a blend of deep-rooted wisdom, ethical consideration, genuine affection, and humour.
-The book honours the sheep he has reared and sheared, from the gregarious Action Ram to the gentle Maid Marian, each with their own unique personality and story.
+Observing the traditional shepherd's calendar, The Sheep’s Tale is a loving biography of ewes, lambs, and rams through the seasons.
+Lewis-Stempel tends to his flock with deep-rooted wisdom, ethical consideration, affection, and humour.
+This book is a tribute to all the sheep he has reared and sheared - from gregarious Action Ram to sweet Maid Marion.
+In his inimitable style, he shares the tales that only a shepherd can tell.

 Book Hero Magic summarised reviews for this book.
 While it's new and still learning, it may not be perfect - your feedback is welcome!
 HOW HAS THIS BEEN REVIEWED?